pmatheus/jackbot-sensor/docs/SNAPSHOT_PIPELINE.md

 The scheduler interval and retention are specified via `SnapshotConfig`.
 Running `SnapshotScheduler::start` will continuously persist snapshots according to this configuration.

 This pipeline allows efficient, queryable storage of historical market data while keeping Redis memory usage under control.

+## Limitations

+SnapshotScheduler currently shells out to the `aws` CLI for uploads instead of using the internal `S3Store`.
+The CLI must be installed and available in PATH.
+Cleanup of expired objects in S3 is not implemented, so only local paths benefit from retention pruning.
+Each snapshot writes all Redis records and may grow large on busy systems.